ronan-s1/Library-Management-System-CRUD-app/README.md

-# PHP-CRUD-app
+#Library-Management-System-CRUD-app
 <h2>Description</h2>
-This is a library management system CRUD application with a login and registration system.
-It was made with PHP on xampp using phpMyAdmin and Mysql for the database.
+This is an library management system CRUD application with a login and registration system.
+It was made with PHP on xampp using phpMyAdmin and Mysql for the database.<br><br>

 - You can register and login
 - You can reserve an available book